springbov/dndsrd5.2_markdown/src/03_Classes/07_Paladin.md

 | 18    | +6                | Aura Expansion                                | 3                | 14              | 4 | 3 | 3 | 3 | 1 |
 | 19    | +6                | Epic Boon                                     | 3                | 15              | 4 | 3 | 3 | 3 | 2 |
 | 20    | +6                | Subclass feature                              | 3                | 15              | 4 | 3 | 3 | 3 | 2 |

-### Paladin Class Features

-As a Paladin, you gain the following class features when you reach the specified Paladin levels.
-These features are listed in the Paladin Features table.

 #### Level 1: Lay On Hands